Click the + sign or question to expand and view the answer.

 Our town follows the same date and time that the City of Oshkosh decides upon.

-Pickup day is usually pushed to the next day.
-This is only on major Federal holidays that would fall on a Monday is when pickup the next day.
+Curbside pickup day is usually pushed to the next day.
+This is only on major Federal holidays that would fall on a Monday when the pickup is the next day.
+Please refer to your recycling calendar.

 Winnebago County Housing Authority